on-disk validation fails on file content mismatch during MCO upgrade in OpenShift 4

 c2VydmVyIDEwLjE2Ny42MC4zMSBpYnVyc3QKc2VydmVyIDEwLjE2Mi42MC4zMSBpYnVyc3QgCmRyaWZ0ZmlsZSAvdmFyL2xpYi9jaHJvbnkvZHJpZnQKbWFrZXN0ZXAgMS4wIDMKcnRjc3luYwpsb2dkaXIgL3Zhci9sb2cvY2hyb255Cg==

-Note: The following python3 commands can be also used to decode it: python3 -c "import sys, urllib.parse; print(urllib.parse.unquote(sys.argv[1]))" [string to decode] for base64, and ` python3 -c "import sys, urllib.parse; print(urllib.parse.unquote(sys.argv[1]))" [string_to_decode] for url encode.
+Note: The following python3 commands can also be used to decode it: python3 -c "import sys, urllib.parse; print(urllib.parse.unquote(sys.argv[1]))" [string to decode] for base64, and ` python3 -c "import sys, urllib.parse; print(urllib.parse.unquote(sys.argv[1]))" [string_to_decode] for url encode.

 To decode the source field to a file: